ekqt/hello-rferl/README.md

-# Hello, Radio Free Europe/Radio Libert
+# Hello, Radio Free Europe/Radio Liberty

 My name is Hector Sosa, I am a full-stack developer from Honduras, Central America.
 Now based in the city of Brno, Czech Republic.